karkman/Metagenomics2021/Day3/README.md

 ```

 What kind of files did you "copy"?
-Please take a look at the log files.

-Questions about the assembly:
+Please take a look at the log files and answer these questions about the assembly:
 * Which version of `MEGAHIT` did we actually use for the assemblies?
 * How long did the assemblies take to finish?
 * Which sample gave the longest contig?